yuvalsol/TwitchChatToSubtitles/README.md

                         Valid values: Regular, Faster, Fastest.
 ```

 This option determines the color of the subtitles text.
 If not specified, the color will be determined by the media player's default text color.
-Valid color values are hex format (`#000000`) or known names (`White`).
+Valid color values are hex format (`#000000`) or known names (`Black`).

 ```console
 --TextColor             The color of the subtitles text.